astrohart/MFR/MFR.Settings.Profiles/README.md

 | ---- | ---- | ----------- |
 | source | [MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration') | (Required.)
 Reference to an instance of an object that implements the
 [IProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration') interface
-that contains configuration settings to copy into this object. |
+that contains projectFileRenamerConfiguration settings to copy into this object. |
 | name | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | (Required.)
 String containing the descriptive name that the user wants to use
 for this profile. |